5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 ### Analyzing APL code: Replace

-Let's assume that you want to investigate APL code for a variable name `foo` but you want text and comments to be ignored.
+Let's suppose you want to investigate APL code for a variable name `foo` but you want text and comments ignored.
 This is our input string:

 ~~~
       is←'a←1 ⋄ foo←1 2 ⋄ txt←''The ⍝ marks a comment; foo'' ⍝ set up vars a, foo, txt'
 ~~~

-We want `foo←1 2` to be found/changed while the text and the comment shall be ignored/remain unchanged.
+We want `foo←1 2` to be found or changed while the text and the comment remain ignored or unchanged.
 The problem is aggravated by the fact that the text contains a `⍝` symbol.

-The naive approach does not work:
+A naïve approach does not work:

 ~~~
       'foo' ⎕R '' ⊣ is